-- Dolby Home Theater support - A signal-to-noise (S/N) ratio of 95 dB - Independent multi-streaming 7.1 audio (using the back panel audio connectors) and stereo (using the Intel High Definition Audio front panel header) - ADAT support from the back panel optical S/PDIF port
+- A signal-to-noise (S/N) ratio of 95 dB - Independent 5.1 audio playback from back panel connectors and stereo playback from the Intel High Definition Audio front panel header.

-Systems built with AC 97 front panel will not be able to obtain the Microsoft Windows Vista logo after June 2007.
+Systems built with AC 97 front panel will not be able to obtain the Microsoft Windows Vista\ logo after June 2007.